hamstar/AuthSubber/README.md

 ## What is it?

-AuthSubber provides a means to authenticate to google data API's using Google AuthSub system.
+AuthSubber provides a means to authenticate to google data API's using  the Google AuthSub system through a PHP class.
 It then returns a google service object that you can use.

 ## Does it work?